 Athos coaching system is currently offering patented smart clothing to measure how hard your muscle are working during your athletic training.
 Sensoria is developing smart socks that can help track a variety of active metrics.

-As remote health monitoring picks up traction after this current health crisis, we are going to see new use cases in the application of smart wear and integrated sensors.
+As remote health monitoring picks up traction after this current health crisis, we will see new use cases in the application of smart wear and integrated sensors.